 Eve, I cannot break through the fog to reach you.

 As the second insect discovers that it is financially overdrawn and swears at an invisible source of frustration, the third insect is high above the city through a dark, oily blackness that seems to encompass everything.
 In response to the bright lights of the city below the insect’s body produces a chemical that gives it a sense of joy, a chemical no doubt partly extracted from my body.
 My mind still lingers in the insect’s main stomach compartment.
 I feel content for the insect and feel a sudden and unexpected sense of empathy for it.
-Perhaps that is pathetic, to project so much that is human on a fantasy machine that should be anything but: yet to fly free from my encumbered self – what a joy.
+Perhaps that is pathetic, to project so much that is human on a fantasy machine (that should be anything but): yet to fly free from my encumbered self – what a joy.

 The insect rises up and up.
 The city recedes behind the carpet of clouds and the insect exerts itself against the thinning atmosphere in order to break free from it.

 Perhaps as a reaction to my feeling of empathy, perhaps because the sense of nausea I have mounts, I watch the insect rise into the shadowy unknown to suddenly be caught in the jaws of a much larger mechanical insect.
-The larger insect, terrifying in light of the relative comfort I felt with my first three imagined companions, shakes the small insect violently breaking some of its circuits and effectively causing it ‘brain damage’.
+The larger insect, terrifying in light of the relative comfort I felt within my first three imagined companions, shakes the small insect violently breaking some of its circuits and effectively causing it ‘brain damage’.
 Connections to my companion’s legs still exist but the circuits to co-ordinate them do not and so it whips about wildly.
-With the sudden change in scale my imagination has to suddenly take account of the whole theatre of space as an ocean of ravenous predators.
-The predator taking my companion turns out – quickly – to be only small fry and a giant beast roars through taking everything in its path – more inhaling than swallowing it is so enormous.
+With the sudden change in scale my imagination has to take account of the whole theatre of space as an ocean of ravenous predators.
+The predator taking my companion turns out – quickly – to be only small fry and a giant beast roars through taking everything in its path – more inhaling than swallowing – it is so enormous.
 The earth seems like an aberrant piece of detritus and is lost to my ‘vision’.

 Crushed, beaten and then digested even more; lost to a swill of so many other rotting and decaying creatures.
-Not all simply ‘mechanical’ but from systems I have not the ability to clearly consider.
+Not all simply ‘mechanical’ but from systems I do not have the ability to clearly consider.
 As an aside I remember that the word ‘mechanical’ derives from ‘mechanic’: it always presumes something anthropomorphic or derivative from people.
 A warm hand touches mine but I cannot recognise it as such.